ShinyTrinkets/twofold.ts/docs/readme.md

 Scan a file or directory for TypeScript function declarations.
 It is used to generate documentation for the TwoFold functions.

 ---

+## freeze (_t: string, args: any, _m: any)

+When it's a double tag, all tags inside it are frozen.
+This is identical to the freeze=true prop.

+---

+## protect (_t: string, args: any, _m: any)

+When it's a double tag, all tags inside it are protected.
+This is identical to the protect=true prop.

+---